microsoft/tilecode/manual.md

 The reset button (upper right) resets the camera to the upper left of the map.
 To return to the game screen, press the **B** button.

-## Bitmap Editor
+## Paint Editor

-The bitmap editor lets you change the art associated with a tile or sprite.
+The paint editor lets you change the art associated with a tile or sprite.

 ![paint art](pics/paintSnake.gif)